rbisdorff/Digraph3/docSphinx/tutorial.rst

 As both orientations are transitive indeed, we may conclude that the given random graph instance is actally a permutation graph instance.
 However, we still need to find its corresponding permutation.
 We therefore implement a recipee given by Martin Gulombic [Gul-2004]_ p.159.

-We will first *fuse" both *og* and *ogdual* orientations above with an epistemic disjunction (see the :py:func:`digraphs.Digraph.o-max` operator), hence, the needed partially determined orientations above.
+We will first *fuse" both *og* and *ogdual* orientations above with an epistemic disjunction (see the :py:func:`digraphTools.omax` operator), hence, the needed partially determined orientations above.

 >>> f1gd = FusionDigraph(og,ogdual,operator='o-max')
 >>> seq1 = f1gd.computeNetFlowsRanking()